 “Our grants program is critical to meeting our urgent mission to improve pancreatic cancer patient outcomes,” said Julie Fleshman, JD, MBA, PanCAN’s president and CEO.
 “An analysis of the grants we awarded from 2003 to 2015 showed the grantees we invested in were able to secure more than $11 for each dollar we funded, which has provided them a jump start to expand their critical research efforts.”

-This year, PanCAN awarded nine grants to 12 researchers at 11 institutions in the U.S., Canada and France, totaling $4.2 million.
+This year, PanCAN awarded eight grants to 11 researchers in the U.S., Canada and France, totaling $4.2 million.
 Recipients were selected through a competitive peer-review process.

 - Andrew Aguirre, MD, PhD, Dana-Farber Cancer Institute, funded in memory of Skip Viragh